esbtools/event-handler/README.md

 (you will need to create an account), with the OSSRH community project, choose "Task" type (not "New Project"), and simply ask for permissions to push to org.esbtools releases and snapshots.
 A currently permitted member may be asked to comment to confirm.
-2. Make sure lightblue entity class versions are not SNAPSHOT-ed.
+2. Make sure lightblue entity class versions are not SNAPSHOT-ed. (documentEvent and eventHandlerConfig)
 3. mvn release:prepare
 4. Set versions appropriately, and name the tag simply "event-handler-#.#.#" (instead of event-handler-parent-#.#.#)